webgoalshq/webgoalshq-website/content/blog/another-blog.md

 This is a blog post.

-testing Codeship CI and deploy etc. take 3. bump.
+testing Codeship CI and deploy etc. take 3. bump. bump.